NativeScript/docs-v7/getting-started.md

 Let's break down what just happened.
 First, NativeScript supports CSS's `@import` statement for importing one CSS file into another.
 So this new line of code imports the CSS rules from `platform.css` into `app.css`.
 But, you might have noticed that Groceries does not have a file named `platform.css`—only `app/platform.android.css` and `app/platform.ios.css` exist.
 So what's going on here?

-> **Warning**: NativeScript is consistent with browser implementations, in that `@import` statements must precede all other CSS rules in a file.

-Recall that when you execute `tns run`, or `tns livesync`, the NativeScript CLI takes your code from the `app` folder and places it in the native projects located in the `platforms/ios` and `platforms/android` folders.
-But here's where the naming convention comes in: in the process of moving files, the CLI intelligently selects `.android.*` and `.ios.*` files.
-To give a specific example, in this case the CLI moves `platform.ios.css` into `platforms/ios` and renames it `platform.css`; similarly, the CLI moves `platform.android.css` into `platforms/android`, and again renames it `platform.css`.
+When you execute `tns run`, or `tns livesync`, the NativeScript CLI takes your code from the `app` folder and places it in the native projects located in the `platforms/ios` and `platforms/android` folders.
+Here the naming convention comes in: while moving files, the CLI intelligently selects `.android.*` and `.ios.*` files.
+To give a specific example, in this case the CLI moves `platform.ios.css` into `platforms/ios` and renames it to `platform.css`; similarly, the CLI moves `platform.android.css` into `platforms/android`, and again renames it to `platform.css`.
 This convention provides a convenient way to branch your code to handle iOS and Android separately, and it's supported for any type of file in NativeScript—not just CSS files.
 You'll see a few more examples of this convention later in this guide.

 There's one other change here we need to discuss, and that's the `cssClass` attribute you added to this button: